rachelvansciver/SAACO3/computing/EKS.md

 - [[FSxLustre]]
 - FSx for NetApp ONETAP

-## Authentification
+## Authentication
-- Need a config map to map IAM to Kubernetes RBAC System (is automaticly created)
+- Need a config map to map IAM to Kubernetes RBAC System (is automatically created)